jasonm23/bootstrap2-chosen/README.md

 How you add `bootstrap-chosen.sass` to you build process is up to you.
 Just keep in mind that it needs access to any other required `.sass`.

-# Development info

-You'll have to figure that out until I write it up here ;)

 License: [MIT](https://en.wikipedia.org/wiki/MIT_License)